martinthomson/i-d-template/doc/REPO.md

 needs the `public_repo` privilege.
 This will let it push updates to your `gh-pages` branch.

 You can add environment variables using the Travis or Circle interface.
-Include a variable with the name `GH_TOKEN` and the value of your newly-created application token.
+Make a variable with the name `GH_TOKEN` and the value of your newly-created application token.
 On Travis, make sure to leave the value of "Display value in build log" disabled, or you will be making your token public.